mighty-hotdog/foundry-defi-stablecoin-f23/README.md

                                                     invariant test is called after each
                                                     handler function call.

-Oracles Management  -> check oracle feed replies for staleness every time they are requested,
-                        based on refresh rates defined by the oracles themselves.
+Oracles Management: check oracle feed replies for staleness every time they are requested, based on refresh rates defined by the oracles themselves.